kklabakk/nasa/README.md

 - bin/console neo:import:lastThreeDays - gets the latest 3 days
 - bin/console neo:import:variableDays <int> - gets as many as you want

+## Access dev-server

+docker exec -it dev-server bash

+or if you created it without ./build script

+docker exec -it <image> bash